-Talk to your doctor before taking Tramacet

-- if you take other medicines containing paracetamol or tramadol - if you have liver problems or disease as your eyes and skin may turn yellow, which may suggest jaundice - if you have kidney problems - if you have severe difficulties in breathing, for example asthma or severe lung problems - if you have epilepsy or have already experienced fits or seizures - if you have recently suffered from a head injury, shock or severe headaches associated with vomiting (being sick) - if you are dependent on any medicine (for example morphine) - if you take other medicines to treat pain that contain buprenorphine, nalbuphine or pentazocine - if you are going to have an anaesthetic (tell your doctor or dentist that you are taking Tramacet).
+- Talk to your doctor before taking Tramacet - if you take other medicines containing paracetamol or tramadol - if you have liver problems or disease as your eyes and skin may turn yellow, which may suggest jaundice - if you have kidney problems - if you have severe difficulties in breathing, for example asthma or severe lung problems - · if you have epilepsy or have already experienced fits or seizures - if you have recently suffered from a head injury, shock or severe headaches associated with vomiting (being sick) - if you are dependent on any medicine (for example morphine) - if you take other medicines to treat pain that contain buprenorphine, - nalbuphine or pentazocineif you are going to have an anaesthetic (tell your doctor or dentist that you - If you are going to have an anaestnetic (tell your doctor or dentist that you are taking Tramacet).

-If any of the above-mentioned points applied to you in the past or applies to you while you are taking Tramacet, please make sure your doctor knows.
+If any of the above-mentioned points applied to you in the past or applies to you while you are taking TRAMACET, please make sure your doctor knows.
 He/she can then decide whether you should continue to use this medicine.